 Early into Clerks II, in Jay and Silent Bob's first scene, Jay talks about this.

 Before Alien: Resurrection was released in theaters, there were rumors of a sex scene between Ripley and an alien.
 Sigourney Weaver, when reached for comment, said "No. That's Alien 5".
+There was however one scene of Ripley being carried by an Alien that played with the subtext.
+The studio wanted to cut it because of the implications, but Weaver refused.

-In Men In Black II, an entire subsection of the plot focuses on J discovering that Lara is a Zarthan yet still being in love with her.
+In Men in Black II, an entire subsection of the plot focuses on J discovering that Lara is a Zarthan yet still being in love with her.
 It is also heavily implied that K had a fling with her mother.
 The series as a whole seems to enjoy playing with these ideas.

 The "bodily fluid" problem is a real one in Alien Nation.
 The bad guys among the aliens are shown to have a taste for human women, but the aliens' flesh is corroded by salty water...